silentorb/marloth-story-docs/docs/general/marloth-narrative-guidelines.md

 #### Rules

-- A Marloth narrative must be filled with ideological conflicts.
+- A Marloth narrative must be filled with ideological conflicts
-- Ideological conflicts should not be resolved quickly.
+- Ideological conflicts should not be resolved quickly
-- An ideological conflict should never be resolved over the course of a single scene.
+- An ideological conflict should never be resolved over the course of a single scene
-- They should resolve over at least a part's worth of time.
+- They should resolve over at least a part's worth of time
 - Each narrative should have multiple scenes with public forums.
 The world is the stage.
-- Ideologies are mostly defined by what a person worships.
+- Ideologies are mostly defined by what a person worships

 #### Reasons